ChristopherCarignan/spotify-featuRed-playlist/README.md

 # Generating a recommended playlist
 The hard part is done!

-Now that you have analyze your initial playlist, you can generate <em>new</em> playlists full of songs that have <em>similar acoustic features</em> associated with those hidden, underlying patterns in your listening habits.
-The cool thing is that you can do this for any music genre you want.
-Make a country music list based on your hip-hop listening habits, or a punk list based on your classical music habits!
+Now that you have analyzed your initial playlist, you can generate <em>new</em> playlists full of songs that have <em>similar acoustic features</em> associated with those hidden, underlying patterns in your listening habits.
+The cool thing is that you can do this for any music genre you want: make a country music list based on your hip-hop listening habits, or a punk list based on your classical music habits!
+A full list of the available genre names is given in the "genres.R" file.
 You can also control how many songs are in the playlist.
-A full list of the available genre names is given in the "genres.R" file.

 Here's an example for a folk playlist of 50 songs, which match the acoustic features of the Led Zeppelin example playlist we're using here: